-Boy with Autism gets superhero birthday party
+Boy with autism gets superhero birthday party

 Story Video: Click here

-who only had one wish, to have a few friends and a birthday party, had his celebration fit for a superhero on Sunday in Port St. Lucie.
+who only had one wish to have a few friends and a birthday party, had a celebration fit for a superhero on Sunday.

 After NewsChannel 5's initial story on William Morales, the community came together and made his wish come true.